-- The appliance has been over-fired or operated in atmospheres contaminated by chlorine, fluorine, or other damaging chemicals.
-Over-firing can be identified by, but not limited to, warped plates or tubes, rust colored cast iron, bubbling, cracking and discoloration of steel or enamel finishes. - The appliance is subjected to prolonged periods of dampness or condensation. - There is any damage to the appliance or other components due to water or weather damage which is the result of, but not limited to, improper chimney or venting installation.
+- The Product has been over-fired or operated in atmospheres contaminated by chlorine, fluorine, or other damaging chemicals.
+Over-firing can be identified by, but not limited to, warped plates or tubes, rust colored cast iron, bubbling, cracking and discoloration of steel or enamel finishes and cracking or spalling of refractory or cementitious materials. - The Product is subjected to prolonged periods of dampness, condensation, ice or snow. - There is any damage to the Product or other components due to water or weather damage which is the result of, but not limited to, improper chimney or venting installation.